Options#

 keyQuotes, valueQuotes#

-Default: keyQuotes = Quotes::Single, valueQuotes = Quotes::Double
+Default: keyQuotes = Quotes::Single, valueQuotes = Quotes::Double.

 Controls rendering of strings and quoted keys.
 The value is an enum \Arokettu\Json5\Options\Quotes: